 - Uttering Threats (1)

-He did all this in between jail stints for which he was incarcerated for at least three of those seven years, and that just includes British Columbia, omitting his crime spree in Alberta because those records were not available to me, but they were available to Justice Susan Griffin.
+He did all this in between jail stints for which he was incarcerated for at least three of those seven years.
+Again, remember that only includes British Columbia, omitting his crime spree in Alberta.
+Those records were not available to me, but they were available to Justice Susan Griffin.

 Yet again, really?
 Is Madam Justice joking?
 Please consider:

-- Throughout the preliminary trial and the actual trial, Wyatt Prince had never uttered even a single word to The Court other than “Not Guilty.”
+- Throughout the preliminary and actual trial, Prince had never uttered a word to The Court other than “Not Guilty.”

-- The only other words spoken by Prince were those contained in his obligatory apology to the family, words possibly written and rehearsed with Prince’s attorney, and they were words uttered with Prince’s back to Madam Justice wherein she could not even see Prince’s eyes.
-From her vantage point, Madam Justice could not know exactly where Wyatt Prince was looking or what his eyes revealed, if anything, about the sincerity of his words.
-For all Madam Justice knew Prince could have been looking at the wall behind the family and not the family.
+- The only other words spoken by Prince were those contained in his obligatory apology to the family.
+These were words probably written by and rehearsed with Prince’s attorney.
+They were also words uttered with Prince’s back to Madam Justice wherein she could not even see Prince’s eyes.
+From her vantage point, Madam Justice could not know exactly where Wyatt Prince was looking.
+Nor could she know what his eyes revealed, if anything, about the sincerity of his words.
+For all she knew Prince could have been looking at the wall behind the family and not at the family.

-The jury had just found that Wyatt Prince had committed a home invasion robbery and manslaughter; therefore, despite that fact, at that point, Madam Justice, based on nothing other than the sound of Prince’s voice, was judging a convicted robber and murderer to be sincere.
+The jury had just found that Wyatt Prince had committed a home invasion robbery and manslaughter.
+Therefore, despite that fact, at that point, Madam Justice, based on nothing other than the sound of Prince’s voice, judged a convicted robber and murderer to be sincere.

-- Further, Madam Justice could see Prince’s extensive criminal record to which Madam Justice herself had stated, “ Prince’s criminal record and history does not allow for placing much weight on the sentencing objective of rehabilitation.”
+- Further, Madam Justice could see Prince’s extensive criminal record to which Madam Justice herself had stated the following. “ Prince’s criminal record and history does not allow for placing much weight on the sentencing objective of rehabilitation.”
 This comment makes no sense in view of Madam Justice’s statement that she judged Prince’s expression of remorse to be sincere.
 Is not rehabilitation a natural byproduct of remorse?

-- Moreover, considering Madam Justice’s proven lack of knowledge of how individuals who are high on drugs behave, considering the fact that Madam Justice could not see Prince’s eyes, with the eyes being one of the few ways that a trained individual can determine whether or not a person might be high, and also considering the fact that trial had been delayed once already because Prince overdosed in jail (yes, illegal drugs are available in jail), then for all Madam Justice knew, by the evidence before her, Prince was high on drugs when he professed his alleged remorse for killing Paul.
+- Moreover, consider Madam Justice’s proven lack of knowledge of how individuals who are high on drugs behave.
+Then consider the fact that Madam Justice could not see Prince’s eyes.
+Remember, the eyes are one of the few ways a trained individual can determine if a person might be high.
+Finally, also consider the fact that trial had been delayed once already because Prince overdosed in jail.
+(Yes, illegal drugs are available in jail.)
+Therefore, for all Madam Justice knew, by the evidence before her, Prince was high on drugs when he professed his alleged remorse for killing Paul.

-With that backdrop, Madam Justice, seemingly by divine inspiration, determined that Wyatt Prince was “sincere” and that my testimony, uncontested by any witnesses and supported by all evidence at the crime scene, was “fraught with difficulty.”
+With that backdrop, Madam Justice, seemingly by divine inspiration, determined that Wyatt Prince was “sincere”.
+Yet she said my testimony, uncontested by any witnesses and supported by all evidence at the crime scene, was “fraught with difficulty.”
 It is ludicrous.
 She is an ignorant clown, and this trial responsibility was well beyond her abilities.

-I challenge Madam Justice to charge me with perjury if her insults to me were anything other than prejudiced remarks against me because she allowed her moral compass to be so offended by the fact that I had a relationship with a woman approximately half my age that Madam Justice lost her sense of judgment and justice.
+I herein challenge Madam Justice to charge me with perjury if her insults were anything other than prejudiced remarks.
+She was obviously so offended by my relationship with a woman approximately half my age that she lost any sense of justice or judgment.

-In fact though, for whatever reason, even if due to some tilt in her moral compass, if Madam Justice really believed I lied, was it not her duty to have had me charged with perjury or to have had the Wyatt Prince trial declared a mistrial?
+In fact though, for whatever reason, even if due to some tilt in her moral compass, if Madam Justice really believed I lied, it was her duty to have had me charged with perjury.
+Additionally, she should have had the Wyatt Prince trial declared a mistrial?
 She did neither.
 Accordingly, and not at all surprisingly to me, Madam Justice’s vitriolic statements about my testimony did not mirror her actions.

-U.S. Supreme Court Justice Sonia Sotomayor: It is very important when you judge to recognize that you have to stay impartial.
+U.S. Supreme Court Justice Sonia Sotomayor said.
+It is very important when you judge to recognize that you have to stay impartial.
 That’s what the nature of my job is.
 I have to unhook myself from my emotional responses and try to stay within my unemotional, objective persona.

-Finally, Madam Justice’s Obiter Dictum damaged the very protections of the justice system to witnesses because Madam Justice used the cloak of immunity granted her by her position to repeatedly bully me and insult me.
+Finally, Madam Justice’s Obiter Dictum damaged the very protections of the justice system to witnesses.
+She used the cloak of immunity granted her by her position to repeatedly bully and insult me.
 Not only that, she did this to a witness who was only in her courtroom because the police had told me early on that no prosecution of Wyatt Prince was likely unless I was willing to testify.

 Justice Susan Griffin has damaged the cause of justice

-I have spent the last fifteen years of my life refusing to be a victim of haters and I will not destroy my perfect record by becoming Madam Justice Susan Griffin’s victim.
-Haters come from all walks of life with some of them wearing black robes, swinging a gavel and sitting on a bench.
+I have spent the last fifteen years of my life refusing to be a victim of haters.
+I will not destroy my perfect record by becoming Madam Justice Susan Griffin’s victim.
+Haters come from all walks of life.
+Some of them, like Madam Justice Susan Griffin, wear black robes, swing a gavel and sit on a bench.
 Sadly, the real victim of Madam Justice’s hate is the justice system itself.

-Who does Madam Justice expect will ever willingly come forth in the future to do their civic duty and risk their well being if they are to be subjugated to the verbal abuse and disrespect of an ungrateful and vindictive judge?
-(That was a rhetorical question only.)
+With her example, who does Madam Justice expect will ever willingly come forth in the future to do their civic duty?
+Why would anybody risk their well being only to be subjugated to the verbal abuse and disrespect of an ungrateful and vindictive judge?
+Those were rhetorical questions only.
 Shame on her!

 If Madam Justice thinks I am wrong in my opinions or analyses herein, instead of bringing suit against me, I challenge her to a face to face debate.
-I will meet her in any public forum, and she can bring her law books and her priggish attitude, and I will bring my commonsense and the truth.
-I don’t think such a debate will ever happen though because her position is indefensible and her actions in court were inexcusable.
+I will meet her in any public forum.
+She can bring her law books and her priggish attitude, and I will bring my commonsense and the truth.
+I don’t think such a debate will ever happen though.
+She knows that her position is indefensible and her actions in court were inexcusable.

 I can’t help but wonder…

-Author’s Note: This blog posting represents my opinions concerning one judge’s actions and comments at one specific trial, and as such is not intended to make generalizations about her or about her character.
-It is simply meant to analyze her actions and comments in that trial.
+Author’s Note: This blog posting represents my opinions concerning one judge’s actions and comments at one specific trial.
+As such I do not intend to make generalizations about her or about her character.
+I simply mean to analyze her actions and comments in that trial.
 I also mean to correct the public record in the only manner available to me.
-Yes, I still have a sincere respect for the courts, I no longer have any respect for Madam Justice Susan Griffin, nor can I imagine I ever will, short of her public apology.
+Yes, I still have a sincere respect for the courts.
+However, I no longer have any respect for Madam Justice Susan Griffin, nor can I imagine I ever will.

 Other media must back away from any criticism of Justice Susan Griffin and other lawyers fear her…

 Other media is dependent on good relationships with the courts for their news.
 Obviously lawyers cannot speak the truth against her.
-After all, they might appear before her or a friend of hers who may also be a judge, so both groups must show her respect or suffer possible consequences.
-I don’t care about the consequences and speak the truth about her anyhow.
+After all, they might appear before her or a friend of hers who may also be a judge.
+So both groups must show her respect or suffer possible consequences.
+I don’t care about the consequences.
+So, I speak the truth about her anyhow.
 She will never have my respect, nor will I ever fear her authority.
 And I don’t give a horse’s behind whether I appear before her again or before one of her friends.

-I do have fear though; I fear for those others who must appear before her kangaroo court and what Justice Susan Griffin’s sense of justice might portend for those unfortunate souls
+I do have fear though.
+I fear for those others who must appear before her kangaroo court.
+Only God knows what Justice Susan Griffin’s twisted sense of justice might portend for those unfortunate souls